strategic leadership skills

 9. Strategic Mindset

 You can find many tactical leaders in organizations.
 They know how to solve problems in the long term.
-But there are very few who can see determine which products, services, and solutions can bring them good results over a long time.
+But there are very few who can determine which products, services, and solutions can bring them good results over a long time.

 Consider how our leader decides for our schools.
-After two years of being absent from classroom learning, our government decided to send our kids back to face-face education again.
+After two years of being absent from classroom learning, our government decided to send our kids back to face-to-face education again.
 Covid-19 is gone (not really, we just got used to it), so we can send kids to school.

 However, the previous government lacked foresight, and the new administration talks more about English as a medium of instruction than taking care of classroom shortages.